numpy/numpy/doc/source/reference/arrays.scalars.rst

 .. note::

+   Inexact scalars are printed using the fewest decimal digits needed to distinguish their value from other values of the same datatype, by judicious rounding.
+See the ``unique`` parameter of `format_float_positional` and `format_float_scientific`.

-   The printing behavior of inexact scalars is to use as few digits as possible to display the result unambiguously.
-This means that equal values at different precisions may display differently::
+   This means that variables with equal binary values but whose datatypes are of different precisions may display differently::

        >>> f16 = np.float16("0.1")